samjeffress/serverleta/README.md

 ### Add comment with plan

-On your pr_hook.yml add these lines:
+On your pull request action add these lines:
 ```yaml
     - name: serverleta
       uses: loadfms/serverleta@v1.0.8